walmartlabs/thorax/README.md

 ### empty *{{#empty [modelOrCollection]}}*

-A conditional helper much like `if` that calls `isEmpty` on the specified object.
-In addition it will bind events to re-render the view should the object's state change from empty to not empty, or visa versa.
+NARRATIVE: A conditional helper much like `if` that calls `isEmpty` on the specified object.

+API: `{{empty}}` will bind events to re-render the view should the object's state change from empty to not empty, or visa versa.

     {{#empty collection}}
       So empty!